GoogleCloudPlatform/cluster-health-scanner/README.md

   -f "${MY_CONFIG}"
 ```

-You can also set set specific configurations in the command line using
+You can also set specific configurations in the command line using
 `helm install` `--set` parameter.
-For example, the following command will only launch the GPU health check on the
+For example, the following command launches only the GPU health check on the
 nodes using `R_LEVEL: "1"` instead of the default values.

 ```bash